BlueOakJS/blueoak-server/docs/faq.md

 Express is great but doesn't provide a very rigid structure for setting up an application.
 It encourages configuration to be in code rather than config files.
-With ps-nas you get the best of both worlds-- all the power of express but with improved configuration and a lot of the boilerplate removed.
+With sprout-server you get the best of both worlds-- all the power of express but with improved configuration and a lot of the boilerplate removed.

 ### When should I use a service versus a plain old module?